2018–19 Manchester City F.C. season: FA Cup

 Manchester City entered the competition in the third round and were given a home tie against Rotherham United.
 The fourth round draw was made live on BBC by Robbie Keane and Carl Ikeme from Wolverhampton on 7 January 2019.
 The fifth round draw was broadcast live on BBC on 28 January 2019, with Alex Scott and Ian Wright conducting the draw.
-The quarter-finals draw was made on 18 February by Darren Fletcher & Wayne Bridge.
+The quarter-finals draw was made on 18 February by Darren Fletcher and Wayne Bridge.